zzzprojects/docs/linqtosql-plus.net/pages/documentations/bulk-insert.md

 context.BulkInsert(list, options => options.IncludeGraph = true);
 ``` !-->

-### Why BulkInsert doesn't use the ChangeTracker?
+### Why doesn't BulkInsert use the ChangeTracker?
 To provide the best performance possible!

-Since using the `ChangeTracker` can greatly reduce performance, we chose to let `SubmitChanges` method handle the scenarios with `ChangeTracker` and `BulkInsert` the scenarios without it.
+Since using the `ChangeTracker` can greatly reduce performance, we chose to let the `SubmitChanges` method handle the scenarios with `ChangeTracker`, and `BulkInsert` the scenarios without it.

 ### Why BulkInsert is faster than SubmitChanges?
 The major difference between both methods is `SubmitChanges` uses the `ChangeTracker` but not the `BulkInsert` method.